Speakers 2025

 Photo: Anne Hornischer

-Nora Krug, born in Karlsruhe in 1977, is a German-American illustrator and author living in New York.
-In 2021 she illustrated a new edition of Timothy Snyder’s “On Tyranny: Twenty Lessons from the Twentieth Century”, has been a poetics lecturer at RPTU since 2025 and holds a fellowship at the American Academy in Berlin.
-At the congress: “What’s Next, America?” (conversation)
+Nora Krug, born in Karlsruhe in 1977, illustrator and author living in New York.
+In 2021 she illustrated a new edition of Timothy Snyder’s »On Tyranny: Twenty Lessons from the Twentieth Century«, has been a poetics lecturer at RPTU, fellow at the American Academy in Berlin.
+At the congress: »What’s Next, America?« (talk)

 Renate Kuenast